Magna Via Francigena trail: from Palermo to AgrigentoSicilyDifficulty path:

 Supplements per person

-We recommend to wear comfortable walking shoes, better if trekking boots, and to bring with you a hat, drinking water, sun cream, swimming suite and a waterproof jacket in case of rain.
+We recommend to wear comfortable walking shoes, better if trekking boots, and to bring with you a hat, drinking water, sun cream and a waterproof jacket in case of rain.

 The itinerary is designed to offer a combination of nature and culture, while providing a good level of comfort.